 All students complete 31 credit hours.
 You have the option of either completing a thesis or an applied project, each of which requires 6 credit hours.

 Required courses:

 SHS 542 Applied Research Methods in Auditory and Language Neuroscience (3 credits)

-SHS 541 Data Analysis in Auditory and Language Neuroscience (or approved equivalent) (3 credits)
+SHS 541 Data Analysis in Auditory and Language Neuroscience (or approved equivalent such as STP